project-march/ProjectMarch/doc/march_packages/march_realsense_reader.rst

 ^^^^^^^^^^^^^^^^^

 *"/camera_front/depth/color/points"* sensor_msgs::PointCloud2
-  The realsense front camera publishes on this topic.
+  The realsense front camera publishes its pointcloud on this topic.

+*"/camera_back/depth/color/points"* sensor_msgs::PointCloud2
+  The realsense back camera publishes its pointcloud on this topic

 Published Topics
 ^^^^^^^^^^^^^^^^